Oksana-de/christmas-joy/README.md

 ### **DataBase connection**
 ***
-The database for this application is hosted in the cloud using **MongoDB Atlaы**.
+The database for this application is hosted in the cloud using **MongoDB Atlas**.

 ### **Mockup and content**
 ***